 No matter how clever, entertaining, or imaginative display ads have become, they are still often seen as intrusive by most people and can be easily ignored.
-For that reason, native ads have become 0p into people’s brains without them even noticing.
+For that reason, native ads have infiltrated people’s brains without them even noticing.

 A native ad is designed to appear similar to regular content, sometimes fooling the reader or viewer into thinking it isn’t an ad at all.
 For example, a native ad could be structured like an image for an article and placed alongside other article images, with the only way to know it’s an ad being the word “sponsored” in the corner.
 This is an excellent way to get someone to inadvertently click on an ad, but it’s best not to be too deceptive about the fact that it is, in the end, an ad.